Pump and Dump vs Structured Investing

 Most investors believe they need better insights.

-In reality, they need better systems.
+In reality, they often need better filters.

 Without structure: